A case of severe exercise-induced rhabdomyolysis associated with a weight-loss dietary supplement. | Canada Hyperbarics Skip to main content

 What They Found

-The patient experienced severe rhabdomyolysis, reaching a peak creatine phosphokinase level of 2.8 million U/L, complicated by acute renal failure, pulmonary edema, and compartment syndromes.
+The patient experienced severe rhabdomyolysis, reaching a peak creatine phosphokinase level of 2.8 million U/L, complicated by acute renal failure, pulmonary oedema, and compartment syndromes.
 He required extensive hospitalization, including hemodialysis and multiple surgeries, and sustained permanent neurological deficits in his lower extremities.

 Canadian Relevance